Rent vs Buy: Comparing the Costs of Owning vs. Renting a Home

 Insurance on your home isn’t just prudent, it's almost always required by the mortgage lender.
 Even after you own your home, it’s important to keep your home insured to avoid losing your investment in a fire or natural disaster.

-The cost of homeowners insurance is usually fairly substantial.
+The monthly cost of homeowners insurance is usually fairly substantial.
 High deductible plans may keep your monthly payments lower, but then leave you with less coverage when you need it.
 Some areas require flood insurance, and this can be a major added expense.

 Maintenance